 The only congestion scheme in the UK is the one in London; plans to introduce such a scheme in Cambridge, Edinburgh and Manchester collapsed in the mid-2000s, in two cases following substantial defeats in local referenda.

-However, poor air quality in many urban areas has led to a resurgence of interest in local road charges, specifically by introducing ‘low emission’ or ‘clean air’ zones in five cities: Birmingham, Leeds, Nottingham, Southampton and Derby.
-The Government published draft Regulations and a draft Clean Air Zone Framework in October 2016.
-It has also indicated that more cities may be required to have a CAZ in the future.
+However, poor air quality in many urban areas has led to a resurgence of interest in local road charges, specifically by introducing ‘low emission’ or ‘clean air’ zones in cities and conurbations across the UK.
+The UK Government has published an Air Quality Plan and a Clean Air Zone Framework to enable localities to press ahead with the introduction of CAZs where necessary.

 London has had a low emission zone since 2008, which has been gradually strengthened, and there are plans to make this an ‘ultra’ low emission zone by 2019.
 This paper does not deal with the London schemes: more information can be found in HC Library briefing paper SN2044.